MiquelMarinoEspinosa/Theatrical-Players-Refactoring-Kata-php/README.md

     - `inline variable` the `totalAmount` temp at `print` method
     - remove `totalAmount` temp variable
     - rename internal methods local variables to `result`
 - `split phase` to decouple the calculation from the rendering to pave the way through `HTML` implementation
   - `extract method` called `renderPlainText` text rendering
   - introduce new anonymous class as intermidiate object
   - take `costumer` from `invoice` and add it to the intermediate object
   - take `performances` from `invoice` and add it to the intermediate object
   - replace `invoice` parameter for intermediate object at `totalAmount` and `totalVolumeCredits` methods
   - remove unused `invoice` parameter at `renderPlainText` method
   - create `enrichPerformances` method to aim adding the `play` at the performances
     - first iteration with `anonymous class` with extends from `Performance` which makes a copy
     - `move function playFor` call to the `enrichPerformances` method
     - replace function `playFor` call for `enrichedPerformance-> play` access
     - `move function amountFor` to the `enrichedPerformance` and replace `amountFor` function call for `enrichedPerformance->amount`
     - `move function volumeCreditsFor` to the `enrichedPerformance` and replace `volumeCreditsFor` function call for `enrichedPerformance->volumCredits`
     - `move function` total calculations into the `data` new anonymous class
       - `move function totalAmount` into the `data` and replace the call by `data` class access
       - `move function totalVolumeCredits` into the `data` and replace the call by `data` anonymous class access
+- `replace loop with pipeline` on total functions
+  - `replace loop with pipeline` on `totalAmount` function